Roseola infantum is an infection caused by a type of herpes virus. It typically affects babies and toddlers.

-Do not use aspirin without contacting a doctor, as it may cause Reye’s syndrome in children, which can be deadly.
+Do not use aspirin to treat pain for roseola.
+It may cause Reye’s syndrome in children, which can be deadly.

 It is important to let the baby rest and make sure that they receive plenty of fluids.
 It is important to follow good hygiene, such as by washing the hands frequently, to prevent the infection from spreading.